noiseprotocol/noise_spec/noise.md

      N  = no static key for sender
-     S  = static key for sender known to recipient
+     K  = static key for sender known to recipient
      X  = static key for sender transmitted to recipient

     Noise_N(rs):